openharmony/docs/en/application-dev/faqs/faqs-ide.md

 2. Run the **npm install** on the DevEco Studio terminal.

-## After Manual Updating of the DevEco Studio SDK, Error Message "Cannot find module 'xxx\ets\x.x.x.x\build-tools\ets-loader\node_modules\webpack\bin\webpack.js'" Is Displayed During HAP Building.
-What Should I Do?
+## After manual updating of the DevEco Studio SDK, the error message "Cannot find module 'xxx\ets\x.x.x.x\build-tools\ets-loader\node_modules\webpack\bin\webpack.js'" is displayed during HAP building.
+What should I do?

 Applicable to: OpenHarmony SDK 3.2.5.3, stage model of API version 9